marianburdianov/Shop-management/README.md

 The following repo contains a shop-management application.

+Main purpose of this application is to maintain workflow of a shop.

 ### Used technologies:

    Spring Boot, Spring Security Basic, Spring Security JwtToken, Maven, FlyWay, MySql, Jenkins, Docker.